Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 Commands need to be synced again each time a new command is added or removed, or if any of the above properties change.

+Syncing is **not** required when changing client-side behaviour, such as by adding a :ref:`library-side check <custom_checks>`, adding a :ref:`transformer <transformers>` or changing anything within the function body.

-Reloading your own client is sometimes also needed for new changes to be visible - old commands tend to linger in the command preview if a client hasn't yet refreshed, but Discord blocks invocation with this message in red:
+Reloading your own client is sometimes needed for new changes to be visible - old commands tend to linger in the command preview if a client hasn't yet refreshed, but Discord blocks invocation with this message in red:

 .. image:: /images/guide/app_commands/outdated_command.png

-As another measure, discord.py will log warnings if there's a mismatch with what Discord provides and what the bot defines in code during invocation.
+As another measure, the library will log warnings if there's a mismatch with what Discord provides and what the bot defines in code during invocation.

 .. _parameters: